learn the business of blogging – always free

 Nowadays, you can start a blog on nearly any subject and find a way to make it profitable.
 While blogging used to be dominated by men, today many women are finding success as bloggers.
-Subjects like fashion, beauty and nutrition and health for women are all now very popular topics to create a blog around.
+Subjects like fashion, beauty, food, motherhood, nutrition, and health for women are all now very popular topics to create a blog around.

-Absolutely not!
-Blogging is extremely profitable in the long-run, but make no mistake: it takes a lot of up-front effort to see a return on your investment.
+Blogging can be extremely profitable in the long run, but make no mistake: it takes a lot of up-front effort and good old-fashioned hard work to see a return on your investment.

 When choosing a topic, it’s helpful to think about the following: